-- 2–3 Tablespoons of zucchini (just peel off the green, outer layer of the zucchini with peeler and then roughly chop)
+- 2–3 tablespoons of zucchini, peel off the outer skin of the zucchini & roughly chop

-- Combine whole wheat flour, baking soda and salt in large bowl.
+- Combine whole wheat flour, baking soda and salt in a large bowl.

-- In separate medium bowl, combine mashed banana, beaten egg, applesauce, vanilla, peanut butter and brown sugar; Mix well.
+- In separate medium bowl, combine mashed banana, beaten egg, applesauce, vanilla, almond butter and coconut sugar; Mix well.

 - Add spinach, carrots and zucchini to wet ingredients and fold together.

-- Take cookie sheet and lightly spray with non-stick.
+- Take a cookie sheet and lightly spray with non-stick cooking spray.

 - Sprinkle with sea salt (optional).

-- Cook at 375 for approx. 8-10 minutes or until the bottoms start to brown.
+- Cook at 375 degrees F, middle rack, for approx. 8-10 minutes or until the bottoms start to brown.

-- (note: how many cookies this recipe yields depends upon how big your cookies are.
-If you are just making them 1-2 Tablespoons big, you will yield approximately 16-20 cookies)
+- Number of Cookies: how many cookies this recipe yields depends upon how big your cookies are.
+If you are just making them 1-2 tablespoons big, you will yield approximately 16-20 cookies.